-The JJC has several single cell secure housing units that received suicide resistant fixtures and improvements as part of Phase I of this upgrade, these include but are not limited to; beds, lockers, toilets, vents, baseboard covers.
+The JJC has several single cell secure housing units that received suicide resistant fixtures and improvements as part of this project.
 These funds will be used to provide improvements in conjunction with ongoing inspections by the JJC's compliance monitoring unit.
 Compliance monitoring inspections have been completed at all JJC single cell facilities and the resulting reports outline many potential suicide hazards that require correction.

-The second part of this year's request is \$1,300,000 for Phase II of the housing unit #6 upgrade at the New Jersey Training School.
-These funds will be used to install new suicide replacement cell doors & amp; jambs, install a new locking system with gang release, and install new corridor walls to accommodate the new doors and jambs, install new vent covers in the hallways and install new windows in each cell.
+This year's request of \$1.378m addresses Phase II of the project that will provide suicide resistance improvements to housing unit #6 at the New Jersey Training School.
+These funds will be used to install new suicide resistant replacement cell doors and jambs, install a new locking system with gang release, install new corridor walls to accommodate the new doors and jambs, install new vent covers in the hallways, install a new HVAC system and install new windows in each cell.